This post may contain affiliate links. Please read our disclosure policy.

 Lemon white chocolate chip: Fold 2 tablespoons of white chocolate chips into the batter along with the blueberries.
 The sweetness of the chips balances the lemon’s tartness.

-- Cool and Glaze: Let the muffin cool slightly.
-Meanwhile, whisk together powdered sugar and lemon juice for the glaze.
-Drizzle over the muffin before serving.
+- Let the muffin cool, then whisk the powdered sugar and lemon juice together for the glaze and drizzle it over the top.

 Expert Tips